Emelie-Astrid/Quiz/README.md

 School assignment in Javascript

-10 questions and the option to result
+10 questions and the option to see result